Mini-programme on emotion and stress regulation

 * The recognition of ECTS depends on your home university.

-This CIVIS course will have a duration of 11 weeks and will be starting on 3 June with a final assessment on 15 September.
+This CIVIS course will have a duration of 11 weeks and will be starting end of June with a final assessment in September.

 A maximum of 10 international CIVIS students will be accepted in the course in a total of 40 students.